No matter what your business is, in today's world, your marketing strategy should be supported by an active social media presence.

 Measuring Social Media Campaign Using Google Analytics Reports

-We would now be discussing how to measure social media campaigns using Google Analytics.
+Once you've set up your Social Media Marketing dashboard in Google Analytics, it is time to put it to the test.
+We would now be discussing how to measure social media ROI using Google Analytics.

 Social Media ROI